-Services provided by the Fire Prevention Bureau include consulting, plan reviews, fire protections system inspections, fire and life-safety inspections and fire-flow evaluations.
-Regularly scheduled fire company inspections of all commercial properties in the City of Grand Junction are required by ordinance.
+Services provided by the Fire Prevention Bureau include consulting, plan reviews, fire protection system inspections, fire and life-safety inspections and fire code complaint inspections.
+Scheduled fire company inspections of commercial properties are conducted regularly in the City of Grand Junction.
 The objective of these inspections is to identify and initiate correction of fire and life-safety hazards, verify contact information, educate the occupants and familiarize fire personnel with the property in the event of a fire.

 Fire Code/Supplemental Policy Clarification